mir-group/flare/docs/source/contribute/workflow.rst

 1. Create an issue on Github describing what you want to contribute.
 2. Create a topic branch addressing the issue.
 (See the sections below on how to push branches directly or from a forked repository.)
-3. Merge with the development branch when finished.
+3. Merge with the development branch when finished and close the issue.

 Master, development, and topic branches
 ---------------------------------------